Hasti2020/CS-30-Final/proposal.md

 We will create a Harry Potter themed game where the students would at first get to choose their wand, pets, potion,

 # Need To Have List:
-list of all opponents with different strengths and they will be assigned randomly to the players
+- list of all opponents with different strengths and they will be assigned randomly to the players (parent and child classes), (random library)
+- 2 different locations that we can move around, hogwarts and diagon alley.
+- save result of their battles in an external file for each player.
+- Hagrid will be the narrator and helper.
 # Nice To Have List:
+- potion riddle game to get more scores
+-